Showing posts with label 2020. Show all posts

 Aesthetics

-Things might appear similar to the original game but a keen ST gamer will notice the play area has increased by a huge amount.
-The colours are improved and the Blitter is moving the sprites so that the ugly slowdown has gone.
-The only thing missing is Droid's minigun graphic from the original.
-Finally, this shooter now smoothly scrolls in all directions compared to the dreadful horizontal flick-screen method.
+Things appear similar to the original but a keen ST gamer will notice the play area has increased by a huge amount.
+The colours are better and the Blitter is moving the sprites so that the slowdown has gone.
+The only thing missing is Droid's minigun from the original.
+Finally, we have smooth scrolling in all directions compared to the horizontal flick-screen method.
 Jamie, you've (respectfully) blown the original into pieces!!

 The new map tool.
 Finally, I won't get lost anymore.
 He says...